 When you’re deciding between wing flavors like Cajun, Jamaican jerk, and mango habanero, you know you’re not at a corner sports bar anymore.
-These choices are among the options at Sofrito Gastro Pub, a Reading-loving restaurant that opened this past fall.
+These choices are among the options at Sofrito Gastro Pub, a Reading-loving restaurant that opened in the fall of 2011.

-The building used to be home to (and is still shown on Google Maps as) Tommy’s Café, which I’m told was somewhat of a landmark in the Centre Park Historic District.
-New owner Hector Ruiz bought the place in May with help from the city’s new microloan program, and he’s been seeing great success so far.
+The building used to be home to Tommy’s Café, which I’m told was somewhat of a landmark in the Centre Park Historic District.
+Chef-turned-owner Hector Ruiz bought the place in May with help from the city’s new microloan program, and he’s been seeing great success so far.

 Looking around the bar, and Sofrito’s Facebook page, it’s obvious that the people here love the city of Reading as much as I do.
 The walls are covered with Reading memorabilia, of course including plenty of signs for old Reading Premium beer.
 The Reading Beer cooler behind the bar is one of the most fun decorations, which has been there for at least 50 years and according to the Reading Eagle, might be the only one in existence that actually still works.

 The rest of the place looks very clean and professional, carefully balancing modern flair with historic charm.
-All the tables and chairs are obviously new, but the brick walls and hardwood floor remind me of one of the classic Irish pubs down in Philly.
+All the tables and chairs are obviously new, but the brick walls and hardwood floor remind me of a classic Irish pub.

 Check out Sofrito at 220 Douglass Street any day of the week for lunch, dinner, or drinks.
 Parking is on the street, but we had no problem finding a place right out front.